theripper93/theripper-premium-hub/premium-changelogs/epic-rolls-5e.md

+## Version 3.2.2
+- Fix for hide names which was not actually fixed

 ## Version 3.2.1
 - Roll messages now show the actor as the speaker
 - Show dc and hide names now work correctly for players